hthangnguyen/yolov7-tiny_tracking/README.md

 # yolov7-tiny_tracking
 C++ implement of YOLOv7-tiny for detection and SORT (Simple Online Real Time) tracking

-Use opencv to read ONNX model and predict objects
+Use Opencv to read ONNX model and predict objects
-Then track the objects using Munkres algorithm
+Then track the objects using SORT algorithm

+Tested on:
+OpenCV 4.5.5, 4.6.0

 **References**: